We earn a commission for products purchased through some links in this article.

-Although there are lots of different parenting approaches, and no one way to raise a child is right or wrong, popular opinion seems overwhelmingly against helicopter parenting.
+Although there are lots of different parenting approaches, and no one way to raise a child is right or wrong, popular opinion seems overwhelmingly against the concept of helicopter parents or helicopter parenting.

 A recent study, published in American Psychological Association, found that children with helicopter parents are more likely to have behavioural problems and could struggle at school as a consequence.